-Kahler Slater worked with National University Hospital in Singapore to design a new world-class healing, learning and teaching experience for cancer and ambulatory care that integrates excellent clinical care, translational research and superior medical instruction to support their vision, “Shaping Medicine for the Future.”
-Kahler Slater’s Singapore office designed the new, 20-story, 775,000 SF Medical Center complex.
+Kahler Slater’s Singapore office worked with National University Hospital in Singapore to design a new, 20-story, 775,000 SF Medical Center complex offering world-class healing plus learning and teaching experiences for cancer and ambulatory care.
+Integrating excellent clinical care, translational research and superior medical instruction supports their vision, “Shaping Medicine for the Future.”

-New consult rooms are designed for two medical students per room to observe doctor/patient care and interaction directly from the doctor's perspective – which most closely replicates the actual clinical experience they will have as doctors.
-Centralized technology rich "teaching hubs" were created to allow students and faculty to learn together and debrief cases privately.
+Partnering with local architect CIAP, Kahler Slater designed new consult rooms for students to observe doctor/patient care and interaction directly from the doctor's perspective – which most closely replicates their future clinical experience.
+Creating centralized technology rich "teaching hubs" allow students and faculty to privately debrief and learn together.
 This world-class, patient-centered environment includes a light-filled atrium, sky gardens, pocket parks and retail spaces, providing amenities for patients and the general public.
-Kahler Slater partnered with local architect CIAP on this project.

 Grace Chiang, Former Director, Inpatient Operations & Services, National University Hospital of Singapore